mmuckley/torchkbnufft/docs/source/performance.rst

 :py:mod:`torchkbnufft` does not scale well is:

 1. Very long k-space trajectories.
-2. More imaging dimensions (e.g., 3D)
+2. More imaging dimensions (e.g., 3D).

 For these settings, you can first try to use some of the strategies here (lowering precision, fewer neighbors, smaller grid).
-In some cases, lowering the precision a bit and using a GPU can still give powerful performance.
+In some cases, lowering the precision a bit and using a GPU can still give strong performance.
 If you're still waiting too long for compute after trying all of these, you may be running into the limits of the package.